SoorajModi/Ewok/README.md

 ## Description of Problem

-The requirements of this application is displaying a list of characters with their name, birth year, height,and mass.
+The requirements of this application involve displaying a list of characters with their name, birth year, height, and mass.
-The table can be navigated using next/prev buttons, and has an adjustment number of elements.
 Each item in the table is clickable and brings you to the character page.

-The character page displays and the properties of the character and has a back button that brings you back to the list page.
+The character page displays the properties of the character and has a back button that brings you back to the list page.

 ## Description of solution and technical solution

 My solution starts with my App.js file.
 This file renders the navbar which is present for all pages, then uses a router to render the different pages.
-My general architecture involves creating folders for each component to keep things loosely coupled.
-Within these folders are all the functions needed to create the component.
+My general architecture includes different folders for each of the various component, and the files within each folder include all the necessary functions needed to create the component.
+I chose this design because I want this solution to be very modular, loosely coupled between the different components but cohesive withing each folder, easily testable, and flexible enough to add components in the future.

 The home page first resolves all the promises from SWAPI, then renders the content via a MaterialUI table element.
 While the promise is pending, a loading icon will be displayed to the user.
+The table can be navigated using next/prev buttons, and has an adjustment number of elements.

 The character page involves resolving a single promise based on the character then rendering the different properties of the character.